BlaqueDevs/se-assignment-day-5-technical-writing-and-review-mutheeEverlyn/README.md

 c.
 Charts (Bar, Line, Pie) – Best for Data & Trends.They are used when comparing statistics, visualizing growth, or showing trends over time.
 Example: a bar chart comparing different frameworks’ performance using excel.

-4. Tables – Best for Structured Data Comparisons.They are used when displaying precise numbers, configurations, or feature comparisons.
+d.
+Tables – Best for Structured Data Comparisons.They are used when displaying precise numbers, configurations, or feature comparisons.
 Example: A table comparing programming languages by execution speed and memory usage using google sheets.

-5. Wireframes & UI Mockups – Best for User Interfaces.This is used when designing app layouts, user flows, and UI/UX elements.
+e.
+Wireframes & UI Mockups – Best for User Interfaces.This is used when designing app layouts, user flows, and UI/UX elements.
 Example: A wireframe of a mobile app login page before development starts using Figma.

-6. Gantt Charts – Best for Project Management & Timelines.They are used when planning software development cycles, sprint timelines, or task dependencies.
+f.
+Gantt Charts – Best for Project Management & Timelines.They are used when planning software development cycles, sprint timelines, or task dependencies.
 Example: A Gantt chart showing Agile sprint planning with deadlines using Trello.

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?